heyvaldemar/minecraft-server-proxy-docker-compose/README.md

 💡 Note that the `.env`, `velocity.toml` file, and `plugins` folder should be in the same directory as `minecraft-server-docker-compose.yml`.

-❗ Ensure that you are connected to the same Docker network as your previously deployed Minecraft servers.
-This is crucial for network communication between your server components.

 Configure the Path to `velocity.toml` in `minecraft-server-docker-compose.yml`:

    - **Linux or macOS Users:**